Cllr Martin Smart

 I’m a Governor at North Cambridge Academy, a member of Kettles Yard North Cambridge Open House Community Panel for the arts and a committee member of Disability Cambridgeshire.

-I work as an exams administrator in schools, but that work has come to a halt with Covid.
-Instead, I’ve been working as a hospital porter at Addenbrookes to help with the effects of the pandemic.
+I work as an exams administrator in schools, but that work has been interrupted with Covid.
+I’ve been working as a hospital porter at Addenbrookes since 2020 to help with the effects of the pandemic.
 Our NHS has risen to the challenge that coronavirus has presented and it’s been an honour for me to work alongside other longer serving employees; health care assistants, doctors, cleaners, managers, nurses, porters, and all the other people that make our NHS work.

 Since taking back control of the City Council in 2014 we have protected essential services; the bins have been emptied, the streets cleaned, and, even more importantly, we haven’t wasted city residents’ hard earned money.
 We’re tackling the climate and biodiversity emergencies and working hard to achieve a net zero emission City Council by 2030.
 The Labour administration have shown strong political leadership, striving to make the city fair for all, building 500 council houses and 1,000 more on the way, plus tackling the challenge of homelessness head on, getting so many people off the streets and into accommodation.
 We are truly turning lives around and working with our residents to make a better city for all of us to live in together, one Cambridge, fair for all.

-As one of your elected representatives I will perform his role to the best of my ability.
-I consider that I have a moral duty to do the right thing and will alway be driven by that.
-I stand for a fair society where everyone has an equal chance to make what they can of their life and will always challenge discrimination where I come across it.
+As one of your elected representatives I will perform this role to the best of my ability.
+I consider that I have a moral duty to do the right thing and will alway be guided by that.
+I stand for a fair society where everyone has an equal chance to make what they can of themselves and will always challenge discrimination where I come across it.